 Arrangements for Students requiring Visas

-As your studies will begin in Tartu, Estonia, the University of Tartu will issue you an admissions letter to be taken to your visa application appointment.
-Please refer to their guidance on visa and residence permit applications, as well as CEERES specific guidelines
+As your studies will begin in Tartu, Estonia, the University of Glasgow will issue you an admissions letter on behalf of Tartu that can be taken to your visa application appointment.
+Please refer to their guidance on visa and residence permit applications.

 IMPORTANT: Students should be aware that Estonia does not have a visa-issuing Embassy in all countries and that you may need to travel elsewhere to apply for the visa.
 Please take the additional time and costs involved into account.